-- Simplicity
+- simplicity,

-- Efficient use of the PCI bus (the overhead of the buffer management technique is minimal)
+- efficient use of the PCI bus (the overhead of the buffer management technique is minimal),

-- Low CPU utilization
+- low CPU utilization,

-- Flexibility
+- flexibility.

-Descriptors may be either per-packet or per-packet-fragment.
+Descriptors may be either per-packet or per-packetfragment.
 Each descriptor may describe one packet fragment.
 Receive and transmit descriptors are symmetrical.

-5.5.5.1.1 Descriptor Format
+5.1.1 Descriptor Format

-The DP83816 device uses a symmetrical format for transmit and receive descriptors.
+DP83816 uses a symmetrical format for transmit and receive descriptors.
 In bridging and switching applications this symmetry allows software to forward packets by simply moving the list of descriptors that describe a single received packet from the receive list of one MAC to the transmit list of another.
 Descriptors must be aligned on an even long word (32-bit) boundary.

-Table 5-5.
-DP83816 Device Descriptor Format
+Table 5-1 DP83816 Descriptor Format

-OFFSET TAG DESCRIPTION 0000h link 32-bit link field to the next descriptor in the linked list.
+Offset Tag Description 0000h link 32-bit "link" field to the next descriptor in the linked list.
 Bits 1-0 must be 0, as descriptors must be aligned on 32-bit boundaries.
-0004h cmdsts 32-bit Command and Status field (bit-encoded).
+0004h cmdsts 32-bit Command/Status Field (bit-encoded).
 0008h bufptr 32-bit pointer to the first fragment or buffer.
 In transmit descriptors, the buffer can begin on any byte boundary.
-In receive descriptors, the buffer must be aligned on a 32-bit boundary.
+In receive descriptors, the buffer must be aligned on 32-bit boundary.

-The original DP83810A descriptor format supported multiple fragments per descriptor.
-The DP83816 device only supports a single fragment per descriptor.
-By default, the DP83816 device uses the descriptor format shown in Table 5-5.
+The original DP83810A Descriptor format supported multiple fragments per descriptor.
+DP83816 only supports a single fragment per descriptor.
+By default, DP83816 will use the descriptor format shown above.
 By setting CFG:EUPHCOMP, software may force compatibility with the previous DP83810A Descriptor format (although still only single fragment descriptors are supported).
 When CFG:EUPHCOMP is set, then bufptr is at offset 0Ch, and the 32-bit bufcnt field at offset 08h is ignored.